Questions & Answers

 How much extract can I expect to get?

 Assuming fully-dry, fully-decarbed, properly ground, high-quality raw material, and proper extraction process, tests have delivered between 8-12% yield-by-weight from a 50-50 mix of quality flower and trim.
-Trim alone can yield 5-7% by weight (depending on the quality of the trim).
+Trim alone can yield 5-7% by weight (depending on the quality of the trim) and flower can yield 10-14%.
 These yields-by-weight are less than other extraction solvents because CO2 extracts contain less undesirable compounds.
 Because there are less target compounds to extract as the extraction process proceeds, the amount of extract-per-unit-of-CO2 will decline as the process continues.

 Extractions are affected by:

 a) humidity – moisture will reduce the amount of extract and may make the extract “greenish” in colour as the moisture dissolves chlorophyll.
 Very dry raw material is best (see “decarbing” below);

 b) grind – if the material is very “oily” and the grind is too fine, the raw material may “cake” under pressure, obstructing CO2 contact and transport.
 On the other hand, if the grind is too coarse, the extractor will not hold much raw material.
 Because the raw material may consist of various different parts of the plant, experimentation is required;

 c) plant section – due to genetics, all parts of the same plant will yield the same “quality” of extract.
 However, the “quantity” will vary significantly by section;

 d) decarboxylation (“decarbing”) – a carboxl group in a molecule will decrease that molecule’s solubility in CO2.
 Removing the carboxyl group by applying heat will increase the solubility and result in higher yield per Cycle.
 Generally speaking, raw material heated to 240F for 50 minutes will be satisfactory.
 Decarbing also helps to fully dry the raw material.
 There are many articles about decarbing on the Internet.